VR/AR Application and Game Development Services

 OVRManager.useDynamicFixedFoveatedRendering = true;

-Dynamic FFR automatically raises the level if frame rate drops—more convenient than fixed in scenes with variable load.
+Dynamic FFR automatically increases the level when frame rate drops — more convenient than fixed in scenes with variable load.

 IPD and Comfort Settings

-IPD (Inter-Pupillary Distance) — the distance between pupils; affects depth perception and comfort during extended wear.
-At the software level, most devices only allow reading IPD (OVRPlugin.GetSystemDisplayFrequency); physical adjustment is on the headset.
-For applications requiring precise positioning (medical simulators, training) we account for IPD in scale calculations.
+IPD (Inter‑Pupillary Distance) — affects depth perception.
+At the programmable level on most devices, only reading IPD is available (OVRPlugin.GetSystemDisplayFrequency), physical adjustment is on the headset.
+For applications requiring precise positioning (medical simulators, training), we account for IPD in scene scale calculations.

 Haptics